Start Chat

 Funding Issues

-One of the biggest challenges for foreign NGOs working in India is compliance with funding regulations, reporting standards, legal permissions, and administrative procedures.
-These requirements can affect operational flexibility and program implementation.
+One of the biggest challenges for foreign NGOs working in India is complying with funding regulations, reporting standards, legal permissions, and administrative requirements.

 Lack of Awareness in Remote Areas